 Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s display console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop.
 That’s a good thing – bolt-on consoles further extend the distance between you and your keyboard and thus increase the potential for “computer hunch.”

 While this seems like a minor inconvenience at first, having to reach farther forward to type for long periods of time can be a real pain, and proved quite painful for our stiffening shoulders.
-It doesn’t help that the desk's design makes it nigh impossible to install a keyboard tray underneath, and quite difficult to install the most popular monitor arms, too.
-(Ironically, all the gym equipment manufacturers chasing the treadmill desk market now – LifeSpan, ProForm, NordicTrak and InMovement (Life Fitness) have mimicked Steelcase’s erognomically-ignorant design approach by creating a wide barrier of cushion strips and treadmill controls between the user and their keyboard.)
+It doesn’t help that the DT5, DT7 and current “Power Desk” designs makes it difficult if not impossible to install an ergonomic keyboard tray underneath.
+(Ironically, all the gym equipment manufacturers chasing the treadmill desk market now – LifeSpan, ProForm, NordicTrak and InMovement (LifeFitness) have mimicked Steelcase’s ergonomically-ignorant design approach by creating a wide barrier of cushion strips and treadmill controls between the user and their keyboard.)

 The LifeSpan Desk Options